sherpan/model_api_deployment/README.md

 # model_api_deployment

-This project creates an API for model that was trained using the GradientBoosting Algorithm from sci-kit learn using FastAPI.
+This project creates an inference API for model that was trained using the GradientBoosting Algorithm from scikit learn using FastAPI.

 The API takes 100 features as input but only 6 of the features are needed to create the the final 7 processed features for inference.

 Docker is used to containerize the application and the model returns a json output of the business outcome, class probability, and final input features used to make a decision

 ## Run this app